TaTooKa/microfate/docs/source/pages/conflicts.rst

 out; As long as the proposition doesn’t feel extremely fantastic or too much of a stretch, the opposing side should accept it in benefit of a smooth narrative.

+.. [#] See `Conceding the Conflict <https://fate-srd.com/fate-core/conceding-conflict>`_ in the Fate SRD for a more thorough explanation.
+.. [#] This means that if the GM doesn't have enough Fate Points in their pool, the conceding PC gets fewer (or none)!

 Zones
 -----